 • Diving

-Parking: There is a large paid parking lot at the southern end of the beach near La Costa Avenue and Carlsbad Boulevard.
+Parking: A large paid parking lot is at the southern end of the beach near La Costa Avenue and Carlsbad Boulevard.
+It costs $15 during peak season.
 It fills up quickly during summer, so plan to come early for a spot.
 During nonpeak times, it’s easy to find free parking along the southbound lanes of Pacific Coast Highway.

 Amenities: The beach has restrooms and outdoor showers.
 Lifeguards are on duty during the summer.